tarowatanabe/cicada/README.rst

 Basically, we have four distinct structures:

-- lattice: a representation of graph implemented as a two-dimentional array (see `doc/lattice.rst`).
+- lattice: a representation of graph implemented as a two-dimensional array (see `doc/lattice.rst`).
 - grammar: a collection of WFST implemented as a trie structure (see `doc/grammar.rst`).
-- tree-grammar: a collectin of WFSTT (tree-transducer) implemented as a (nested) trie structure (see `doc/tree-grammar.rst`).
+- tree-grammar: a collection of WFSTT (tree-transducer) implemented as a (nested) trie structure (see `doc/tree-grammar.rst`).
 - hypergraph: a compact representation of set of trees (or forest) (see `doc/hypergraph.rst`).